Invertex/IceCast-Song-Downloader/README.md

 # Stream-ripper

-IceCast Stream Ripper utility, allows you to selectively rip songs from an IceCast stream! test
+IceCast Stream Ripper utility, allows you to selectively rip songs from an IceCast stream! test test 2

 Basically, extract mp3 with metadata from an IceCast stream URL.
 See this NuGet library [in action](https://stream-subscription-ui.herokuapp.com/#/about)

 [![NuGet Status](https://img.shields.io/nuget/v/StreamRipper.svg)](https://www.nuget.org/packages/StreamRipper/)

-![Preview of the application](https://i.imgur.com/nQEVSyZ.png)
+![Preview of the application](https://i.imgur.com/nQEVSyZ.png) raer